Preview your next adventure

 It's no secret that there are some amazing lanes and byways out there.
 It's public information.
 But you never know what you're letting yourself in for.
 Deep ruts, rocky climbs, muddy water crossings...

-TrailVidz is a visual dictionary of the trails.
-This route reference resource is curated using county council definitive maps, contributor routes, local knowledge and well known established trail routes, with video footage taken by a growing TrailCapture team.
+TrailVidz is a visual dictionary of the UK's legal trails.
+This route reference resource is curated using county council definitive maps, contributor routes and GPX files, local knowledge and well known established trail routes, with video footage taken by a growing TrailCapture team.

 Here is an example extract from the map for North West Wales.

 All green routes are off-tarmac trails with at least one visual reference uploaded.
-Just click the trail's camera icon for info, pics and video links.
+Click the trail's camera icon for info, pics and video links.
 Eye icons contain still pics.
-All trail entry/exits have a map pin with a w3w name for easy location and navigation.
+All trail entry/exits have a map pin with a W3W name for easy naming plus GPS co-ords for use in the GPX creator.

 Grading